Quasi-Stellar/ScienceData/README.md

 2. Navigate to the root directory

-  The remaining steps will take place in the root directory of your Cassius files.
+  The remaining steps will take place in the root directory of your ScienceData files.
 Navigate there with the command:

   `cd DIRECTORY`

-  Replace `DIRECTORY` with the filepath to your directory (e.g. `C:\Users\sirDonovan\Documents\GitHub\Cassius`).
+  Replace `DIRECTORY` with the filepath to your directory (e.g. `C:\Users\Aurolux\Documents\GitHub\Science-Data`).

 3. Install dependencies